KBBK

-KBBK (107.3 FM, "B-107.3") is a commercial FM radio station in Lincoln, Nebraska.
-It broadcasts a hot adult contemporary radio format, switching to Christmas music for much of November and December.
+KBBK (107.3 FM, "B-107.3") is a commercial radio station in Lincoln, Nebraska.
+It broadcasts a hot adult contemporary format.
 It is owned by NRG Media with studios at Broadcast House on 44th Street and East O Street (U.S. Route 34).

 KBBK is a Class C1 FM station, with an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter is in the master antenna farm on South 84th Street and Yankee Hill Road in the southeast part of the city.
 KBBK broadcasts using HD Radio technology.
 Its HD2 digital subchannel carries a rhythmic contemporary format known as "Red 94.5" feeding FM translator K233AN at 94.5 MHz.
 That transmitter is atop the US Bank Building in Downtown Lincoln.
-The HD3 subchannel simulcasts the talk radio programming of sister station KLIN 1400 AM.
+The HD3 subchannel simulcasts the talk radio programming of KLIN.